jack-driscoll/jack-driscoll.github.io/_posts/2025-07-07-github-pages-remote-themes.md

 description: "A guide to implementing remote custom themes on github pages using jekyll-remote-theme without installing anything, the easiest way to implement cool new themes for your github pages site, by nTeleKy and Lupa"
 ---

+***I decided not to do this because I just got my site looking right and they changed everything and I'm not changing it back just for a preview of something I'm not even planning on using***  So **it might not be accurate**.
+This is pure, unfollowed suggestion.
+There's [some more information here](https://github.com/benbalter/jekyll-remote-theme).

 # 📦 `jekyll-remote-theme` – What It Is and How to Use It

 `jekyll-remote-theme` is a GitHub Pages–approved plugin that allows you to **use any public GitHub-hosted Jekyll theme** without cloning or copying its files directly into your repo.